-Students who seek a Bachelor of Science degree in Environmental Studies must complete eleven courses in four areas: Foundation Courses, Intermediate Breadth Courses, Upper Level Electives, and Independent Study.
+Students who seek a Bachelor of Science degree in Environmental Sciences must complete eleven courses in four areas: Foundation Courses, Intermediate Breadth Courses, Upper Level Electives, and Independent Study.
 One Field Course and one Upper Level Lab course are required as part of, but not in addition to, this coursework.
 An additional 5 courses in chemistry, math and physics and/or biology are also required.
 Except for courses listed under the BS course options, no 100-level courses may be applied toward the major.

 Foundation Courses (three required): the foundation consists of three courses (ENVS 131, 260 and 390) designed for students seeking a major.
 Intermediate Breadth Courses (three required): at least one 200-level course in each of three discipline areas: Ecology/Conservation, Earth Science, and Social Science and Policy.
 Upper Level Electives (four required): students will choose four courses (200 level and above) to form a focus in a particular area.
 Students are given a great deal of flexibility and responsibility in choosing their elective courses.
 The Upper Level Elective area course options include courses offered in the department and those cross-listed with other departments.
 Elective courses are intended to provide students with the opportunity to focus their studies in a given area.
 Focus area choices are guided by a student's interests and in consultation with the faculty advisor.
 A limited number of study abroad courses, Emory courses outside the department, or transfer courses may be counted for the major, subject to ENVS department approval.

 Student must complete ENVS 131: Introduction to Environmental Sciences (with lab) ; ENVS 260: Quantitative Methods in Environmental Sciences, and ENVS 390: Environmental Sciences Seminar.